Thank you to everyone who helped make our 2018 Season a success!

 All performances are absolutely FREE to the public and geared toward the entire family, including school-aged children - ages 6 to 96!
 To accommodate families with younger members, evening performances begin at 7 PM.
 There are also 2 PM matinees on most Wednesdays, Saturdays and Sundays, giving out-of-town patrons the opportunity to see two shows in the same day.

-To reserve tickets, please call (440) 775-8169 or click the button above for more information.
+After June 1, you may reserve tickets over the phone.
+Call (440) 775-8169 or click the button above for more information.

 This summer the Oberlin Summer Theater Festival will once again be offering the Acting Shakespeare Intensive, formerly known as the Shakespeare Day Camp, for area high school students, grades 9 through 12.